programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Importing only the required columns from our dataset
 - Replacing any missing numeric values as a NumPy 'non-number' (the `NaN` data type)
-- Relabelling and removing certain data points for clarity and accuracy
+- Relabeling and removing certain data points for clarity and accuracy

 ```python
 # Import data as DataFrame (only the columns specified under 'fields' list will be kept)